-Chris Evert: Tennis stars under 'more pressure'
+Chris Evert: Tennis stars under 'more pressure' today, says ex-world No. 1 | CNN

 Swelling prize funds mean more is at stake financially, particularly during the grand slams.

-At this year's Australian Open, which gets underway January 16, players will vie for a cut of the mouth-watering $36 million purse on offer.
+At this year’s Australian Open, which starts January 16, players will vie for a cut of the tournament-record $36 million purse on offer.

 Cool under pressure